vim-scripts/vim-sprunge/README.markdown

-Sprunge.vim is a Vim plugin who helps posting to [Sprunge!](http://sprunge.us/)
+Sprunge.vim is a global plugin to post to [Sprunge](http://sprunge.us/)

 Preview
 -------